Before I was diagnosed with a fatty liver, I did various blood tests recommended by the doctor because I wasn’t feeling well. All sorts of tests.

 I can’t thank you enough.
 I have been pain free for 2 years and am living the mediterranean lifestyle.
 No alcohol hardly any sugar, low carbs and lots of exercise.
 I hope others can find strength through my post as I have through yours….well we gain much more from your posts but just know they are not alone!
 You can beat it and reverse it.

-I know this post is so old but I just wanted to thank you for this information and sharing your experience.
+4. I just wanted to thank you for this information and for sharing your experience.
 I’ve had stomach problems going back at least 10 years and always just accepted that this is how my body is.

 Flash forward to 2021 and I finally started seeking help again thanks to my fiancé who empowered me to advocate for myself.
 After waiting a year for an EGD that didn’t give many answers, my provider ordered an ultrasound to check for gallstones.